 the property and that People’s Trust would “repair your property to its pre-loss

-condition making repairs to all covered damages, once there is a determination
+condition by making repairs to all covered damages, once there is a determination

-of what those damages are, either agreement or submitting the matter to an
+of what those damages are, either by agreement or by submitting the matter to an

 appraisal panel as set forth in the policy.”